 To reiterate those rules:

 - There is no real property in the decedent’s sole name (check the Assessor’s Online Lookup and the Mesa County Clerk and Recorder to review the chain of title to the property and the vesting deed) and the estate has less than $70,000 (see above) in assets less liens and encumbrances;

-- At least ten days have elapsed since the date of death; and
+- At least ten days have elapsed since the date of death;

-If you need assistance with the estate administration, please contact Reams & Reams at (970)-242-7847.
+If you need assistance with the estate administration, please contact the Estate Attorneys at Reams & Reams, (970)-242-7847.